What can they do ?

 - window.open will open the url passed to it in a new tab/window based on user's browser settings.

 The steps to add a bookmarklet is exactly similar to that of adding a bookmark or favorite.
-Try dragging the below bookmark onto your browser real estate,
+Try dragging the below bookmarklet image onto your browser real estate as shown.

 Now that you have installed the bookmarklet, navigate to your favorite lengthy url page (I bet you find a ton of such pages) and click the bookmarklet and see the magic happen :D.

 This is where bookmarklets get really handy.
 I'm a php coder, most of the times I would need to look up a specific function format in day-to-day coding.
 Assume that you may know the function name or the topic name, for example, let us assume that you have a little doubt regarding the date and time functions in php.
 Of course, the best place to search is php.net (the google of php) but there is one problem, php.net is not a search engine and I don't want to use google for it, as I will be doing a php function lookup a lot of times (trust me, I really do).

 The solution for the above use case is to design a handy bookmarklet which will accept a keyword as input and pass it on directly to php.net and voila, you will have the search results or the direct function description page launched with minimal effort.

 - Render a prompt box for the user to enter a keyword if the user has not already selected something on the page to search for.

 - prompt(promptText, defaultTextForPrompt) - function template of prompt

 - Pass the keyword to php.net search form and open it in a new window

 - Encompass all of the above in a Immediately-Invoked Function Expression